hzeller/rpi-gpio-dma-demo/README.md

 use DMA you need the mailbox implementation; for that note the Broadcom copyright header with permissive license in [mailbox.h](./mailbox.h).

-You can compile this for Raspberry Pi 1 or 2,3 by passing the `PI_VERSION` variable when compiling
+You can compile this for Raspberry Pi 1 or 2 and 3 by passing the `PI_VERSION` variable when compiling

      PI_VERSION=1 make